2026-2027 Italian Courses

 Fall '26

-Italian 14 (Gilebbi) @ TBD.
+Italian 14 (Gilebbi) @ 2.
 Journey to Italy: An Introduction to Italian Culture--This course introduces students to Italian culture through a representative selection of texts and topics from past to present, as well as encouraging students to think critically about notions of culture and identity.
 Topics include stereotypes and the idea of national identity, modern history, society and politics, food culture, the visual arts, music, cinema, religion, science and technology, the environment, Made in Italy, immigration, sports, and mafia.
 In many units, guest lecturers will widen the discussion by considering the global impact of Italian cultural production across time and space.
 Students will actively engage with Italian cultural phenomena through in-class lectures and discussions, hands-on exercises, and site visits.
 Degree Requirement Attributes: Dist: SOC; WCult:CI.
-NRO eligible.
+NRO eligible. *Please note, that courses that receive an NRO grade may not fulfill major requirements.*

-Italian 27 Eco-narratives in Italian Culture-(Gilebbi) @ 12: How do literature and the visual arts represent natural environments, and what can they teach us about the complex relationships between humanity and nature?
-This course, conducted in Italian, explores how the human–nature relationship is imagined and represented in Italian literature, art, and cinema.
-Students will examine how these representations reflect, critique, and shape Italy’s cultural relationship to the physical environment of the peninsula, its environmental history, and its current ecology.
-Through take-home assignments, class discussions, and small-group presentations, students will engage with key texts of the Italian literary and visual canon while sharpening their critical reading strategies and expanding their environmental imagination.
+Italian 27.01: Animals and Animality in Modern Italian Literature and Thought-(Gilebbi) @ 12: How do Italian literature and the visual arts represent non-human animals, and what can they teach us about the complex relationships between humanity and nature?
+This course, conducted in Italian, explores how the human–animal caesura is imagined, understood, and represented in Italian literature, philosophy, art, and cinema.
+Students will examine how these representations offer an original contribution to the re-thinking of the limits of anthropocentric humanism.
+Through take-home assignments, class discussions, and small-group presentations, students will engage with key texts of the Italian literary, philosophical, and visual canon while sharpening their critical reading strategies and expanding their environmental imagination.
+NRO eligible. *Please note, that courses that receive an NRO grade may not fulfill major requirements.*

 Winter '27